Aeroluna/LunaCoopMod/README.md

 - Nerfed Infestor's Fungal Growth from a root to a 75% slow.
 - Increased Infestor's Fungal Growth radius from 2 to 2.5.
 - Reduced Infestor's Fungal Growth damage from 30 to 25.
-- Buffed Infestor's Fungal Growth to no longer allow affects units to use Blink, Tactical Jump, or load into transports and buildings.
+- Buffed Infestor's Fungal Growth to no longer allow affected units to use Blink, Tactical Jump, or load into transports and buildings.
   - Blocks casting Blink effects for units like Stalkers, Dark Templar, and Zeratul.
   - Blocks casting Tactical Jump effects for units like Battlecruisers, Hercules, and Hyperion.
   - Blocks loading into transport, including Tychus's Medivacs.